Xtended99/LDAP-Attribute-Accounting-COMPOSER/README.md

 # LDAP-Attribute-Accounting-COMPOSER:

 LAAC will convert ldapsearch output to CSV records.
+This tool is written completely in C++ using C++ 20 standards.
 Displays attributes used in LDAP of your choosing or from the common per-programmed set of attributes.
 LAAC will count the number of occurrences per attribute.
 The length of the name of each attribute.